stephanierotter/stephanierotter.github.io/conferences.md

 ### 2022

 **Stephanie Rotter** and Mingya Liu.
 (2021). *Register sensitivity of negation, polarity, and modality in American and British English*.
-CRC Colloquium, 21.03.2022.
+CRC Colloquium (online), 21.03.2022.
 HU Berlin, Germany